Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 Current artifact used: https://github.com/Synnerz/ctjs/actions/runs/17884054220

+&r&c&lThe sky darkens and the air thickens.
+The end times are upon us: Ragnarok is here.

 - Epic baby yeti not counted to profits (wtf is price 10k)

 - Weird issues with sounds played in wrong time or wrong sounds (noticed on Jerry)